IgniteUI/indigo-design-docfx/en/components/tree.md

 ---
 title: Tree Component - Design System Component
-_description: The Tree Component Symbol is used as a visual representation of the hierarchical reletaionship between categories, presented in a list structure.
+_description: The Tree Component Symbol is used as a visual representation of the hierarchical relationship between categories, presented in a list structure.
 _keywords: Design Systems, Design Systems UX, UI kit, Sketch, Ignite UI for Angular, Sketch to Angular, Sketch to Angular, Angular, Angular Design System, Export code from Sketch, Design Kits for Angular, Sketch HTML, Sketch to HTML, Sketch UI kits, Figma, Figma to Angular, Export code from Figma, Figma HTML, Figma to HTML, Figma UI kits
 ---